-The WBS may span one or more of the categories or elements defined in Appendices A-K. While these elements normally provide a basis for the Program or Contract WBS, tailoring may occur when a unique requirement exists.
-As a result, most appendices contain WBS elements designated as "Other" at the subsystem, element (product) levels that are restricted for unique requirements (products) that have not been envisioned or do not exist within the defined WBS elements in the Appendices.
+The WBS may span one or more of the categories or elements defined in Appendices A-J. While these elements normally provide a basis for the Program or Contract WBS, tailoring may occur when a unique requirement exists.
+As a result, most appendices contain WBS elements designated as "Other" at the subsystem, element (product) levels that are restricted for unique requirements (products) that have not been envisioned or do not exist within the defined WBS elements in the appendices.
 When a unique requirement exists, the WBS element designated as "Other" should be used.
 If it is determined that the "other" element is needed, the element must be specified and defined and the word "Other" replaced by the newly defined WBS element.
 If it is determined that the "other" WBS element is not needed, this element should be deleted and not used in the WBS.

 In addition, although each appendix relates to a specific category of defense items, any item from any appendix which is applicable to the program may be used, as long as the integrity of its relative level of placement and element definition is maintained.
-The Program and Contract WBS should always represent the system that is being developed and/or procured.
+The Program and Contract WBS should always represent the system that is being developed, procured and/or sustained.

 The Program WBS will guide development early in the program's life cycle.
 It will evolve through iterative analysis of the program objective, functional design criteria, program scope, technical performance requirements, and other technical documentation.
 The documentation will describe the entire plan to build, field, and support the system through fielding.
 The approved Program WBS defines the approach the Government activity plans to manage, develop, produce, and deploy the system and ensure the program is properly executed.
+It should also include such elements as may be necessary to operate, sustain, maintain, and dispose of the system at the end of its life.

-- 2.2.2 Selecting Program WBS Elements.
+2.2.2 Selecting Program WBS Elements.
 The WBS provides a framework for specifying the program objectives by first defining the program in terms of hierarchically related, product-oriented elements and the work processes required for their completion.
-Each element of the WBS provides logical summary points for assessing technical accomplishments and for measuring the cost and schedule performance accomplished in attaining the specified technical performance. - 2.2.3 Determining Levels of Program WBS.
+Each element of the WBS provides logical summary points for assessing technical accomplishments and for measuring the cost and schedule performance accomplished in attaining the specified technical performance.

+2.2.3 Determining Levels of Program WBS.
 The levels of the Program WBS must be related to the system requirements and conform to the product-oriented family tree.
 The detailed technical objectives are defined, and the scope of work is determined for each WBS element.
 Then, tasks are assigned to each WBS element.
 Resources, materials, and processes required for attaining the objectives are added incrementally.
 This relationship allows all items to be traced to the same WBS elements.
-Thus, the linkage between the requirements specification, the WBS, the Statement of Work (SOW), the Integrated Master Plan (IMP), and the Integrated Master Schedule (IMS) provides specific insights into the relationship between cost, schedule, and performance.
+Thus, the linkage between the requirements specification, the WBS, the SOW or PWS, the Integrated Master Plan (IMP), and the Integrated Master Schedule (IMS) provides specific insights into the relationship between cost, schedule, and performance.